Chart Color Schemes

 Brunswick East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable initiatives include Brunswick and Parkville Level Crossing Removals, Saxon Street development by Milieu, East Brunswick Village (EBV), and the Brunswick Early Years Hub.
-The following list details those considered most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 16 projects likely impacting this region.
+Notable initiatives include Brunswick and Parkville Level Crossing Removals, Saxon Street development by Milieu, East Brunswick Village (EBV), and Brunswick Early Years Hub.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.